 - Intravenous co-trimoxazole is the best second-line treatment for listerial meningoencephalitis.

-Infants who survive listeriosis may suffer long-term neurological damage and delayed development.
+- Infants who survive listeriosis may have long-term neurological damage and delayed development.

 - Most cases of listeriosis in heathy adults and children are mild and of short duration with complete recovery.

 - L. monocytogenes can cause invasive infection and case fatality can be as high as 30% in specific high-risk population groups such as the elderly, immunocompromised individuals, fetuses and newborns.

 - Pregnant women should avoid contact with wild and domestic animals.

 - Pregnant women should avoid consumption of soft cheeses, delicatessen meats, pâtés, spreads, refrigerated smoked seafood and salad bar cold salads.

 - Non-pasteurised soft cheeses have also been implicated in outbreaks of listeriosis.

 - Food should always be adequately cooked or thoroughly reheated.

 - Listeria: guidance, data and analysis; Public Health England

 - Hernandez-Milian A, Payeras-Cifre A; What is new in listeriosis?
 Biomed Res Int.
 2014;2014:358051. doi: 10.1155/2014/358051.
 Epub 2014 Apr 14.